cohitre/myron-marston/static/dev-blog/_posts/2011-11-04-recent-rspec-configuration-warnings-and-errors.md

 to deal with the ruby 1.9 bug, please let me know in the comments!

 Also, I [filed a bug](http://redmine.ruby-lang.org/issues/5236) on the ruby issue tracker.
-Please comment there if you would like to see if fixed.
+Please comment there if you would like to see it fixed.